SimonMoritz/web-appliaction-with-AKE-and-database/README.md

 this will start the server at the localhost.

 ## Testing
-To run the unit testing go into the test folder and run:
+To run the automatic testing go into the test folder and run:
 ```
 dotnet test
 ```